Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Modulation, Channel Estimation, and Detection

 \subsubsection{Increase Detection}

-In the following, as a baseline for the sequence estimation described before, we consider a simple version of the detection scheme described in \cite{li_lowcomplexity_2016}.
+Since the sequence estimation described before can be computationally demanding and is sensitive to model mismatches, in the following, we consider a low-complexity model-agnostic baseline scheme.
 In particular, this detection method does not rely on the PAM model introduced above.
 Instead, it is a heuristic attempt to exploit the observed characteristics of the received signal.
 In particular, in a given symbol interval, for a binary ``1'' the received signal exhibits an increase in the current symbol interval (after an appropriate delay) whereas for a binary ``0'' the received signal is non-increasing on average.
 This appears to be a convenient signal characteristic to exploit for detection when the exact channel distortions are unknown.
 Hence, one heuristic approach for detection is, for each symbol interval and despite the ISI, to check whether the signal is significantly increasing or not.
 In particular, we employ for the estimated symbol sequence $\hat{\bm{a}}$ the following detection rule

 where $i_1[k] = kI, k\in[0,K)$ is the starting time of the $k$th symbol interval and $i_2[k] = i_1[k] + \sampoff$, where $\sampoff\in[0,I)$ is a sampling offset.
 Moreover, $\xi$ is the detection threshold which needs to be carefully selected to balance sensitivity to noise (if $\xi$ is too small) and a bias for detecting binary ``0'' (if $\xi$ is too large).
+We note that the detection rule in \eqref{eq:increase detection} is a common and basic approach for detection and can be seen as a special case of the detection scheme described in \cite{li_lowcomplexity_2016} and as a generalization of the ones in \cite{farsad_tabletop_2013,damrath_low_2016}.

 For choosing the detection parameters $\sampoff$ and $\xi$, there are different options.
 In this paper, we obtain these parameters based on peak position $\tpeak$ in \eqref{eq:tpeak} and peak height $\hpeak$ in \eqref{eq:hpeak} of the proposed CIR equation in \eqref{eq:full model} where, for simplicity, we assume that $\alpha=\beta=3$ yields a reasonable characterization of the CIR.
 In particular, we choose $\xi=\hpeak/20$ and $\sampoff=\min\{I-1,\ipeak\}$, where $\ipeak=\lceil(\tpeak-\tstart)/\dt\rfloor$ with $\lceil\cdot\rfloor$ denoting rounding to the closest integer value, i.e., we determine the index of the expected peak position without accounting for ISI and not exceeding the symbol interval length.
 We note that this detection rule can be seen as a generalization to the one employed in \cite{farsad_tabletop_2013} where $i_1[k]$ is fixed to the middle of the $k$th symbol interval and $i_2[k]$ is fixed to the end of the $k$th symbol interval.